-Labelled data is what needs to be fed into the AI during the training phase.
-Data labelling is where, given an input image, you say what the expected output of that image is, so the AI can learn from it.
-To learn about data labelling, read my previous article.
+Labeled data is what needs to be fed into the AI during the training phase.
+Data labeling is where, given an input image, you say what the expected output of that image is, so the AI can learn from it.
+To learn about data labeling, read my previous article.

 To summarise, training on the relevant data is critical and has a big role in the successful AI application.
-The training data must be as close to the input data that the AI is expected to see (e.g. lighting, angle, distance, orientation, etc) to the point where your training one AI model per camera!
-Data collection, data cleaning and labelling are other steps of data engineering.
+The training data must be as close to the input data that the AI is expected to see (e.g. lighting, angle, distance, orientation, etc) to the point where you’re training one AI model per camera!
+Data collection, data cleaning, and labeling are other steps of data engineering.

 Looking to implement real-time face detection on a Raspberry Pi?
 Check out this post.